Rene Enriquez (mobster): Defection from Mexican Mafia

 In 2003, Enriquez left the Mexican Mafia.
 Since then, he has provided intelligence and other information to help law enforcement, acting as an expert witness in dozens of State murder and Federal racketeering trials and has spoken at a number of conferences and training sessions.
 In 2014, officials from at least 11 federal and state law enforcement agencies wrote letters to the State Parole Board attesting to his contributions.

 According to Enriquez's parole officer, "There is a possibility Rene may get out of prison once his work with the feds are done, however there is also possibility that he may not."

 In February 2015, Enriquez told the parole board that if released, he would enter the Federal Government's Witness Protection Program because he remains on the Mexican Mafia's hit list more than a decade after his 2003 cooperation with law enforcement.
 He would not appear as a registered sex offender in the witness protection program, he said, but added that he would be under stringent monitoring by the U.S. Marshals Service.

 "I cannot undo the past.
 But I can contribute to the future," Enriquez told the parole board.
 "I can contribute to dissuading other individuals from participating in this."

-California Governor Jerry Brown, however, blocked Enriquez's release, writing, "Because he is a high-profile drop out targeted by the Mexican Mafia, Mr. Enriquez's parole poses a serious security risk to him, his family, his parole agents, and the community in which he is placed."
+California Governor Jerry Brown blocked Enriquez's release, writing, "Because he is a high-profile drop out targeted by the Mexican Mafia, Mr. Enriquez's parole poses a serious security risk to him, his family, his parole agents, and the community in which he is placed."

-On November 2, 2017, California Governor Jerry Brown denied parole for Enriquez, making it the third time he has been denied by the governor.
+On November 2, 2017 Governor Brown denied parole for Enriquez, making it the third time he has been denied by the governor.

-In April 2019, Enriquez was again denied parole by California Governor Gavin Newsom.
+In April 2019, Enriquez was again denied parole, by California Governor Gavin Newsom.
 Although he again expressed remorse for his criminal past and a desire to change, the family of Cynthia Gavaldon also testified before the parole board, disputing Enriquez's allegations that she was a drug dealer and questioning the sincerity of Enriquez's decision to break with the Mexican Mafia.

+In July 2022, Enriquez was granted parole.